tedhudek/attendee-notes/README.md

 In order to ensure that all of the notes are easily accessible and the process of consolidating them is straightforward, we have drawn up some simple guidelines.

-There are two ways to submit your notes.
+There are three ways to submit your notes.

 1. You can **submit a pull request**.